ashutosh7i/PasswordMan/README.md

 the single line&multiline problem was solved by simply replacing PHP_EOL with "/n" in decrypt.php

 now the  file works as intended🥳🎉🔥.

+TODO 12/08/22
+1.add a generate random button besides the password tab in PasswordMan.php homepage. when pressed this button should type a randomly generated highly secure password.
+2 cosmetic changes in PasswordmMan.php